Skip to main content

 Term Life Insurance

-Term life insurance is the simplest and most affordable type of life insurance.
-You pay a fixed premium for a set period, and if you die during that term, your beneficiaries receive a tax-free death benefit.
-If you outlive the term, coverage ends with no payout.
+Term life insurance is the most straightforward (and cheapest) way to make sure your family is financially protected if something happens to you.
+You lock in a fixed premium for a set period, and if you die during that term, your beneficiaries get a tax-free payout.
+If you outlive the term, coverage simply ends.

 Frequently Asked Questions